-Why pledge and how is my pledge used?
+Why make a pledge?
+How is my pledge used?

 Pledges support the annual budget of our congregation, providing worship and music, lifespan spiritual development, social justice work, pastoral care, congregational events, and much more.
-Pledge income also pays the salaries of our ministers and staff, and for the operation and maintenance of our facilities.
+Pledge income also pays the salaries of our ministers and staff, pays for the operation and maintenance of our facilities, and supports the technology that makes our new “hybrid” way of being possible.
 Our pledges allow us to project the funding for our operating budget for the coming year.

 Do I have to pledge to be a member of First Unitarian Church?

-Our bylaws require that we have a record of an identified financial contribution during the current fiscal year in order for you to retain status as an active member of the congregation (an active member can vote in congregational matters, or serve on the board or nominating committee).
+Our bylaws require that we have a record of an identified financial contribution within the past year in order for you to retain status as an active member of the congregation (an active member can vote in congregational matters, or serve on the board or nominating committee).
 Most members choose to do this with a pledge, which is also the most helpful choice for the congregation to be able to financially plan.
 However, there is not a required pledge amount.
-If your financial situation does not allow you to make a financial contribution, please reach out to one of the ministers to discuss the possibility of a pastoral waiver.
+If your financial situation does not allow you to make any financial contribution, please reach out to one of the ministers to discuss the possibility of a pastoral waiver.

 Do I need to be a member to pledge?